Magic Fill

 - If multiple grids have the same minimum word score, they are then sorted by the total grid score, which is the sum of scores of all words in the grid.

-Filtering Grids
+Filtering grids

 Several filters are available to help you narrow down the grid options:

-- Words In: Filter grids to only show those that include specific words.
+- Words in: Filter grids to only show those that include specific words.

-- Words Out: Filter grids to exclude those that contain certain words.
+- Words out: Filter grids to exclude those that contain certain words.

-- Black Boxes: Filter grids based on the number of black boxes they contain.
+- Black boxes: Filter grids based on the number of black boxes they contain.
 You can specify a range or a maximum number of black boxes.

-- Grid Score: Filter grids based on their total grid score.
+- Grid score: Filter grids based on their total grid score.
 You can set a minimum score to only see grids that meet a certain quality level.

-- Word Score: Filter grids based on the minimum word score.
+- Word score: Filter grids based on the minimum word score.
 This allows you to focus on grids where even the "worst" word meets a certain score threshold.

-- Pinned Solutions: You can "pin" grids you like by clicking the star icon next to them.
+- Pinned solutions: You can "pin" grids you like by clicking the star icon next to them.
 Use the star filter to view only your pinned grids.
 This is helpful for bookmarking and comparing promising grids.

 To export clues and answers from a PuzzleMe puzzle, including those created with Magic Fill: